samgovier/homelab/5_minecraft.md

 # Seemed to work properly!
 ```

-Next is to install Minecraft and connect... but I'm getting a Persistent Volume error :(
+Next is to install Minecraft and connect... but I'm getting a Persistent Volume error :( Maybe I'll use the official one on Minikube instead